andersen18la/CA3/README.md

 The Mobile-App:

-●	All users can see existing places and their ratings.
+*	All users can see existing places and their ratings.
 Search for specific locations, filter/sort in list of locations (10 hours)
-●	Users can add new places (image, GPS-location, address, description, rating)(10 hours) Holiday Home System
+*	Users can add new places (image, GPS-location, address, description, rating)(10 hours)
-This is the part of the app where users can rent a holliday home:
-●	Initially this system should only handle weekly rentals given by a week-number ( ●	Include a way to add houses/available periods
-●	Ability to search for and rent via a REST API from: 1) the Web-client, 2) the App-client ●	Must have a “fixed” JSON/REST interface that will allow other apps to use/reserve houses through the Rest endpoints